fechu/LocalizationChecker/README.md

 - Add options to disable tests
 - Add check for empty keys
 - Add check for keys whichs value is equal to the key (not yet translated)

+## Known Issues

+- `check:strings-folder` command works only if all folders have trailing slashes.

 ## Development